airbop/airbop-client/README.md

 Controls whether or not the client will use `AirBopIntentService.java` or `AirBopRegisterTask.java` when registering with the AirBop servers.
 If `USE_SERVICE` is `true` then the `AirBopIntentService.java` [IntentService]( http://developer.android.com/reference/android/app/IntentService.html) will be used, and if `USE_SERVICE` is `true` then the `AirBopIntentService.java` [AsyncTask]( http://developer.android.com/reference/android/os/AsyncTask.html) will be used.

 This gives you the option to test both approaches easily.
 The approach you will use in your final app depends on your specific requirements.
+You generally won't want to switch between the two methods in your app but changing this value will allow you test the two different sample implementations easily.

 ## Required Headers